 Use OneSearch to search across all library resources.
 Narrow your results to articles by using the options in the "Refine my Results" bar on the left.

 In the "Format" section, select "Articles" (this option will give you magazine, newspaper, and peer-reviewed journal articles) or "Newspaper Articles" (this option will give you only newspaper articles).
-For more information on the difference between these types of articles, see our Scholarly vs. Popular Sources guide.
+The video below will walk you through this process.